Muffin Men

-Jimmy Carl Black toured and recorded with the band for 13 years.
-(1995-2008).
+The group formed in 1990, originally to play a one-off concert to celebrate Zappa's fiftieth birthday.
+They are named after Zappa's 1975 song "Muffin Man".
+Prior to the COVID-19 pandemic the band toured for thirty unbroken years around the UK, Europe and Scandinavia, performing Zappa's music as a tribute band, along with some of their own compositions.

+Until his death in 2008, the band often featured guest vocals and percussion Jimmy Carl Black, who performed with Zappa in the Mothers of Invention.
+With Black, they also performed material by Captain Beefheart.

 In 1994 The Muffin Men played a nine-week European tour with guest vocalist/guitarist Ike Willis, and again teamed up with Willis in 2003 for a special Zappanale festival show, which also featured Napoleon Murphy Brock.

 Mike Keneally has also appeared with the band, along with Ray White and Robert Martin.

 Denny Walley toured and recorded with the band from 2010 to 2018.

-25th anniversary gigs (2015) featured a core line-up of 3 original members - Rhino, Jumpy and Roddie, with Phil Hearn on keys.
+The band's 25th anniversary gigs (2015) featured a core line-up of three original members – Rhino, Jumpy and Roddie, with Phil Hearn on keys.
 Past members from the previous lineups made guest appearances at a special show at The Cavern Club in Liverpool.